20c/vaping/docs/quickstart.md

 ## Install vaping

-First, you will always need to install vaping with:
+You always need to install vaping with:

 ```sh
 pip install vaping